-IE32 The following example illustrates a format of a statement of comprehensive income and statement of financial position that may be used by entities such as mutual funds that do not have equity as defined in IAS 32.
+IE32 The following example illustrates an income statement and balance sheet format a format of a statement of comprehensive income and statement of financial position that may be used by entities such as mutual funds that do not have equity as defined in HKAS 32.
 Other formats are possible.